 Fresno Pepper Uses

-Fresno chilis are commonly grown in the U.S. and are popular for making ceviche and salsa, and general every day cooking.
+Fresno chiles are commonly grown in the U.S. and are popular for making ceviche and salsa, and general every day cooking.
 The green peppers can be used in many types of dishes to add great flavor, but the hotter red version may be better for dips or salsas.
 They are often an accompaniment to rice and black beans and other simple dishes.

-Fresno peppers are spicier than jalapeno peppers, but they also offer a fruitier taste.
-Some say they are smokier, but I don’t feel that is very pronounced.
+Fresno peppers are just slightly spicier than jalapeno peppers, but they also offer a fruitier taste.
+Some say they are smokier, but I don't feel that is very pronounced.

 The biggest difference between a Fresno and a jalapeno pepper is the thickness of the pepper walls.
 Fresnos have thinner walls, which can change how you cook with them.
 They aren’t thin like a habanero pepper, but definitely thinner than a typical jalapeno, so consider this for your recipe planning.

 It's a great heat level for your everyday cooking, at least for those who enjoy a bit of a spicy kick, but not too much.

 The Fresno pepper was first cultivated by Clarence Brown Hamlin in 1952.
-It is named after the city of Fresno, California.
+It is named after Fresno, California, where Hamlin worked and propagated the pepper.

 Looking for Fresno Pepper Seeds or Plants?